Issues for Minor Seeking Emancipation

 Maryland law prohibits marriage by anyone under the age of 15.

-Age 15 - If you are 15, you can marry if you meet both of the following requirements:
+If you are 15, you can marry if you meet both of the requirements listed below.
+If you are 16 or 17, you can marry if you meet one of the requirements.

 • You have the consent of a parent or guardian, and

-• The woman to be married has a certificate from a licensed doctor.
-The certificate must state that the doctor has examined the woman to be married and that she is pregnant or has given birth.
+• The woman to be married has a certificate from a licensed doctor stating that the doctor has examined her and that she is pregnant or has given birth.

 Read the Law: Md Code Family Law §2-301